Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 The main task deploys gitlab on a kubernetes cluster with the default variables set.

-Once the deployment is completed, it creates the service endpoint, admin secret and a gitlab group to be stored in the following variables:
+Once the deployment is completed, it creates the service endpoint, admin secret and a gitlab group to be sourced into the following variables:
 - `gitlab_internal_endpoint`
 - `gitlab_username`
 - `gitlab_username`